 Fastly peers with other Internet Service Providers (ISPs) and Content Networks with IPv4 and IPv6 connectivity on Autonomous System (AS) 54113 for the purpose of exchanging traffic between these networks.
 To learn more about peering with Fastly, visit our peering page.

-Our real-time “Tachometer” displays Requests per second, Cache hit ratio, Hit time, and Bandwidth based on aggregated requests and bandwidth across our network.
-These figures include usage and services from all of our customers, as well as trial, developer, nonprofit and open source program, and other non-paying accounts.
+Our real-time “Tachometer” displays content delivery requests per second, Cache hit ratio, Hit time, and Bandwidth based on aggregated content delivery requests and bandwidth across our network.
+These figures include usage and services from our content delivery customers, as well as trial, developer, nonprofit and open source program, and other non-paying accounts.
 These figures also include usage from our own internal health check requests.
-As such, these figures are only for informational purposes to show the scale of our network and do not reflect or predict our revenue or financial performance.
+These figures do not include usage from our Compute@edge or Signal Sciences products.
+As such, these figures are only for informational purposes to show the scale of our content delivery services and do not reflect or predict our revenue or financial performance.
 You should not rely on our Tachometer to evaluate our business or expected financial results.